• Share this on:

 • Finance costs

-If you want to monitor your buyer-specific profitability, it is important to exclude buyer-specific costs from the general costs.
-This will enable you to measure how profitable an individual buyer is and what the impact of a buyer is on your people/organisation, positive or negative.
+If you want to monitor buyer-specific profitability, it is important to exclude buyer-specific costs from the general costs.
+This will enable you to measure how profitable individual buyers are and what the impact of a buyer is on your people and organisation, whether it is positive or negative.

 Tips:

-• Always specify the latest date the buyer should confirm the order to protect yourself fabric prices rising between the moment you make an offer and the buyer confirms.
+• Always specify the latest date the buyer should confirm the order to protect yourself from fabric prices rising between the point when you make an offer and when the buyer confirms.

 • Do not forget to include wastage.
-On average 3-6% for fabrics and 2% for trims and packing.
+How much wastage is included will depend on the efficiency of your pattern making, cutting, washing and finishing.
+Include an average of 3-6% for fabrics and 2% for trims and packing.

 • Do not forget to monitor the currency exchange rate.
-You need to make sure that an instant increase is always covered in the terms and conditions of your offer.
+You need to make sure that an instant increase will be covered in the terms and conditions of your offer.

-When considering international competitiveness, most buyers and manufacturers are focused on the minimum wage in a particular country and GSP-advantage.
+When considering international competitiveness, most buyers and manufacturers are focused on the minimum wage in a particular country and GSP advantage.
 GSP stands for ‘Generalised Scheme of Preferences’.
-It removes import duties from products coming into the EU market from vulnerable developing countries.
-However, production efficiency often has more influence on FOB-prices than minimum wages or (the lack of) import duties.
+It removes import duties from products imported into the EU market from vulnerable developing countries.
+However, production efficiency often has more influence on FOB prices than minimum wages or import duties.

 Efficiency in production can be looked at through different lenses.

 1. First there is practical efficiency.
-This refers to minimal movement of people and product within a production line setup.
+This refers to moving people and products within a production line setup as little as possible and minimising the time needed to move product between the different production sections.

-2. Then there is line balancing.
-This refers to a consistent production speed of every worker within the production line so that there is a continuous product flow.
+2. Second is line balancing.
+This refers to a consistent production speed of every worker within the production line so there is a continuous product flow with maximum output.

-Solving practical efficiency and line balance issues starts by gathering data within your factory.
-This does not have to involve huge investments in software or machinery.
-The basic principle to optimising efficiency is to track and monitor every cost item in your factory.
-That can be done by hand by an employee with a clipboard and a pen.
+Solving practical efficiency and line balancing issues starts with collecting data in your factory.
+You do not need to spend a lot on software or machinery.
+The key to optimising efficiency is to track and monitor every cost item in your factory.
+This can be done by an employee with a clipboard and pen.

-If you do want to invest in software and machinery, companies such as Juki provide sewing machines that can be digitally linked to a smart factory software system, integrating the cutting and sewing department, and optimising efficiency by balancing the line.
+If you want to invest in software and machinery, companies like Juki provide sewing machines that can be digitally linked to a smart factory software system, integrating the cutting and sewing department, and optimising efficiency by balancing the line.
+Some factories also use QR or barcode tools to measure the time each process or worker takes.

-Increasing employee motivation can actually be a bigger challenge.
-In many countries financial gratification is used to increase motivation and productivity.
-Paying your employees a competitive wage is a prerequisite to maintain a motivated workforce.
-Paying individual employees a premium based on effort and personal results can work to motivate your employees more.
-However, being an attractive employer often also includes giving employees a sense of pride, recognition and a family feeling that cannot directly be described in financial terms.
+Increasing employee motivation can be a bigger challenge.
+In many countries, financial rewards are used to boost motivation and productivity.
+Paying your employees a competitive wage is crucial for keeping them happy.
+Offering bonuses based on effort and personal results can also help.
+However, being an attractive employer also means giving employees a sense of pride, recognition and a family feeling.
+Additionally, providing daycare and health insurance can increase workers’ loyalty to the company.

-Before you try to enter any European market, channel or segment, it is crucial that you develop a pricing strategy that fits your capacity and sales strategy.
-A first requirement to being profitable is to fully understand the service level that your buyer requires.
+Before entering any European market, channel or segment, it is important to create a pricing strategy that matches your capacity and sales strategy.
+To be profitable, you must first understand the level of service your buyer requires.

-Say for example that you have a design department and sample room because you mostly service brands, then your overhead costs will probably be too high to service high-volume retailers.
-On the other hand, if you mostly service high-volume retailers and you lack a design department and sample room, it will cost you production efficiency to cater to a brand’s requirements for high flexibility.
+For instance, if you have a design department and sample room because you mainly work with brands, your overhead costs may be too high to serve large retailers in the lower segment.
+On the other hand, if you primarily work with high-volume retailers and do not have a design department and sample room, your production efficiency might suffer if you try to meet a brand’s need for flexibility and service.

 Some examples of pricing strategies include:

 • Cost-plus pricing (no profit optimalisation).
-Central to this strategy is the costs your factory has and a fixed profit margin you want to achieve on all orders.
-The risk is you may lose sight of market conditions and quote too high (or too low).
+Central to this strategy are the costs.
+Your factory has a fixed profit margin that you want to achieve on all orders.
+The risk is you may lose sight of market conditions and quote too high or too low.

 • Target pricing (top-down, target costing, lean overhead).
 This strategy focuses solely on what the buyer wants to pay.
-The risk is you quote too low and will make no profit, or even a loss.
+The risk is you quote too low and make no profit or even a loss.

 • Penetration pricing.
 Central to this short-term strategy is that you take any order, at any price.
-The idea is aggressively gaining market share.
+The idea is to aggressively gain a market share.

 • Portfolio pricing (find a place in the product portfolio).
-The idea behind this strategy is that you position your factory and product within a certain price range, within a market segment (low, medium or high).
+The concept behind this strategy is that you position your factory and product within a certain price range, within a market segment (low, medium or high).
 This means you will accept orders if they fit into your price range.
-The risk is that you target a segment that does not fit your capabilities and you forget to include for instance costs that come with high requirements regarding service (in the higher market segments).
+The risk is that you target a segment that does not fit your capabilities and you forget to include costs that come with high requirements regarding service (in higher market segments), for example.

 Your pricing strategy should be based on the type of buyer you want to target and how you want to reel them in.
-However, some EU-countries are on average richer than others, resulting in higher average retail prices for apparel items.
-According to Eurostat’s 2020 comparison of retail prices for apparel, of the top six European importers of apparel and footwear France has the highest price level at 107.6 points, compared to the European average of 100, followed by Netherlands (106.1), Italy (101), Germany (98.2), Spain (92.2).
+However, some EU countries are richer than others on average, resulting in higher average retail prices for apparel items.

-Note that brands and retailers that sell in multiple European countries usually keep prices equal or deviate only slightly from the standard retail price.
+Note that brands and retailers that sell in multiple European countries usually keep prices the same or only deviate slightly from the standard retail price.

-To maintain maximum competitiveness, it is important to continuously monitor your expenses and efficiency.
+To maintain maximum competitiveness, it is important to monitor your expenses and efficiency.
 Improving your production efficiency is the easiest way to improve profitability.
-This is also the biggest challenge for many SME’s working in the apparel industry.
+This is also the biggest challenge for many SMEs active in the apparel industry.

 Other ways to reduce your costs and increase profitability include: